How High Blood Pressure Affects Life Insurance: What You Should Know

 High blood pressure can be further classified as primary hypertension or secondary hypertension.

-Primary hypertension means there is no known cause for high blood pressure (about 95% of all people), and secondary means it’s due to an underlying disease or condition such as kidney problems, thyroid conditions, and other health issues.
+Primary hypertension means there is no known cause for high blood pressure (about 95% of all people), and secondary hypertension means it’s due to an underlying disease or condition, such as kidney problems, thyroid conditions, and other health issues.

 The effect your blood pressure readings from the paramed exam have depends on your age, the BP readings, and whether you have additional health conditions like high cholesterol, sleep apnea, aortic stenosis, etc.